the-tomato-king/Tomatch/README.md

-# Scalor - You personal grocery price tracker
+# Tomatch - You personal grocery price tracker

 ## Project Introduction

-Scalor is a mobile application designed to help users track and compare grocery prices across different stores.
+Tomatch is a mobile application designed to help users track and compare grocery prices across different stores.

-By leveraging OCR and AI, Scalor allows users to easily record prices by snapping photos of price tags, eliminating manual data entry.
-With features like smart price comparisons, price history tracking, and personalized shopping lists, Scalor helps users make smarter shopping decisions and avoid overpaying by providing data-driven insights.
+By leveraging AI, Tomatch allows users to easily record prices by snapping photos of price tags, eliminating manual data entry.
+With features like smart price comparisons, price history tracking, and personalized shopping lists, Tomatch helps users make smarter shopping decisions and avoid overpaying by providing data-driven insights.
 Say goodbye to impulsive purchases and hello to smarter grocery shopping!

 ### Target Users